lark studio

 • Product: incomplete

-As far as the business is concerned, there are a number of mobile and web apps that seek to overthrow Instagram.
-None is a dominant alternative, and that should tell you something.
+As far as the business is concerned, there are a few mobile and web apps that seek to replace Instagram.
+None is a contender, none is even close.
+That should tell you what you need to know.

-I then had a decision to make: facing the technical challenge of implementing a typical follow-feed system, given what I had observed about the business models of other Insta-clones, and considering the sunk cost of my time, this seemed to be a reasonable off-ramp.
+Somewhere between the thirty- and forty-hour mark, I had a decision to make: push or bail?
+Facing the technical challenge of implementing a typical follow-feed system, given what I had observed about the business models of other Insta-clones, and considering the sunk cost of my time, this seemed to be a reasonable off-ramp.
 I don't like the term 'MVP' but I do like the alternative 'SLC': Simple, Lovable, Complete.
 For me, it checks all three.
 And naturally, I was already thinking about a new challenge.

 Takeaways: Sometimes the other players in a market can save you a lot of time, effort, money, and social capital.
 Building an audience around a product is as important as the product itself.